Things to consider before approaching a member of staff

 - Obviously you need to think clearly whether you have sufficient time alongside your studies to do so, and when that might be.
 You should consider speaking to your personal tutor if you are keen but unsure as to the time required.
 In truth, you might be more suited to some form of extension activity beyond your curriculum rather than a UROP but at what point a little project becomes a UROP is a slightly grey area.

-- While not a pre-requisite for a summer vacation placement, a term-time opportunity would allow you to get a feel for the type of work going on in a particular research group, and it would also allow your supervisor to appraise your capabilities and perhaps allow them to offer you a more full-time summer UROP.
+- While not a pre-requisite for a summer vacation research experience, a term-time opportunity would allow you to get a feel for the type of work going on in a particular research group, and it would also allow your supervisor to appraise your capabilities and perhaps allow them to offer you a more full-time summer UROP.

 In reality most term-time involvement takes place after a full-time UROP, i.e. should there be unfinished business/work to undertake.